John-Brandon/Beach_Poo_Bot/README.md

 For the latest status of SFOB shoreline sampling locations, please refer to the <a href="http://www.sfwater.org/cfapps/lims/beachmain1.cfm" target="_blank">SF Beach Water Quality map.</a>

 ### Technical details :ocean:
 This TwitterBot downloads and processes San Francisco Bay and Ocean Beach water quality data from the SF Water Power Sewer web server.
-It does this twice a day, at 1015 and 1415 hrs (Pacific Time).
+It does this twice a day --- at 1015 and 1415 hrs (Pacific Time) --- 15 min after data are updated on the server.

 For a recent raw data set, dating back to 2015-12-21, see the time series of `*.csv` files in BeachPooBot's data directory.
 This data contains all available sampling locations including those in SF Bay.